jyfang6/REANO/README.md

-# REANO: Optimizing Retrieval-Augmented Reader Models through Knowledge Graph Generation
+# REANO: Optimising Retrieval-Augmented Reader Models through Knowledge Graph Generation

 This repository contains the PyTorch implementation of our REANO framework.
 Details about REANO can be found in our paper.